vprusso/toqito/docs/intro_tutorial.rst

 More advanced tutorials can be found on the `tutorials page <https://toqito.readthedocs.io/en/latest/tutorials.html>`_.

-This tutorial assumes you have :code:`toqito` installed on your machine.
+This tutorial assumes you have :code:`|toqito⟩` installed on your machine.
 If you do not, please consult the installation instructions in :ref:`getting_started_reference-label`.

 States